lmr-nz/aws-threat-modeling-template-v2-OWASP-LLM-Updates-/README.md

 ## AWS Microsoft Threat Modeling Tool Template
-Microsoft Threat Modeling Tool Template containing AWS components and services
+This is an updated fork of EasyAppSecurity's Microsoft Threat Modeling Tool Template containing AWS components and services This fork contains a missing architecture elements or missing threats

 ## How to use it?
 1. Download and install [Microsoft Threat Modeling Tool](https://aka.ms/threatmodelingtool "Microsoft Threat Modeling Tool").